DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 ![How likely is it that you would recommend this application to a friend or colleague?](../images/surveyq10.png)

-20% of participants stated that binaural audio was not placed as they had anticipated however only 53.33% of participants wore headphones, which could have been a contributing part of this feedback.
+20% of participants stated that binaural audio was not placed as they had anticipated, however, only 53.33% of participants wore headphones, which could have been a contributing part of this feedback.
 A document containing the full survey question set and responses can be found in Appendix C.

 | Answer choices    | Responses |